vgorbic1/Tutorials/JavaScript/AJAX/ajax and json.md

+## AJAX and JSON
-## A Sample Code to Fetch Data from JSON File
+A Sample Code to Fetch Data from JSON File.
 ```html
 <!DOCTYPE html>
 <html lang="en">